 Learning Matters is a new program on WJR Radio (760 AM).
-Ann Thomas of WJR and Anne Craft of Michigan Virtual chat with some of Michigan’s educational leaders about innovation and the future of learning.
+Ann Thomas of WJR and Dave Richards of Michigan Virtual chat with some of Michigan’s educational leaders about innovation and the future of learning.

 This episode focuses on the importance of and pathways for professional development opportunities that strengthen skills, dispositions, and capacity so that educators are best positioned to support flexible learning models.

 As Michigan schools prepare for education post-COVID-19, this discussion will explore delivery models and pathways that districts and schools can use to implement flexible learning models, including content and professional development support.